Georgia's new premier says will seek thaw with Russia

 The South Caucasus country of 4.5 million, which is crossed by pipelines that carry Caspian Sea oil and gas to Europe, has warm ties with Washington and hopes eventually to sign an association agreement bringing it closer to European Union.

-A more distant goal is membership in the NATO defense alliance, a prospect Russia strongly opposes.
+A more distant goal is membership in the NATO defence alliance, a prospect Russia strongly opposes.

 “Georgia’s aspiration for EU and NATO membership is the only right way for us ...
 We will continue to move towards Europe step by step,” Garibashvili, 31, said in an address to parliament before the vote.
 “The government will also try to overcome a crisis in relations with Russia.”